PauseAI/pauseai-website/src/posts/lobby-tips.md

 So don't be afraid to reach out to them.

+If you are from the US, you can check out our particular [US Lobbying Guide](/us-lobby-guide).

 ## Find people to help you

 - It can be useful to find people who are skilled at lobbying, who know the political culture in your country.